rxseven/docker-playground/README.md

 - Static type checking with Flow
 - Code debugging with Visual Studio Code and Chrome Debugger
 - Pre-commit hooking with Husky and Lint-staged
-- CI/CD with GitHub, Travis CI, Coveralls, and Heroku
+- CI/CD with GitHub, Travis CI, Coveralls, Heroku, and AWS Elastic Beanstalk

 > Link: the complete guidelines are available in [this project](https://github.com/rxseven/setup-react-app).